Frequently asked questions

 To work around this, in the your member settings, click on "Yes" to receive an acknowledgement email when posting to the list.
 The acknowledgement email doesn't send you a copy of your posted messge, but it lets you know that it was received by the list.
 See the screenshots below for how to do this.

-Your My account will display an alert when you have exceeded your limit and display an 'Upgrade' link.
+Your Account page will show an alert when you have exceeded your limit and display an 'Upgrade' link.
 The server will also email you an alert and ask you to upgrade your account.
 It will send the alert once a day for a week then suspend your list.
+See: Renewing / Upgrading your list

 There is no limit to the number of emails your subscribers can send, and no throttling of delivery rates .
 Your subscribers can send as many emails as they like.